 At the Transfiguration, Peter experienced something amazing; however, his first inclination was to talk, build, and initiate.
 Instead, God wanted him to listen, wait, and follow his lead.
 Like Peter, until we mature, we think our ideas are best; we innately and foremost want to be important; that person who leads others to do something great for God; and that one others notice as unique and better.

-LORD, with Paul, whether we live in plenty or in need, may we do everything “through Christ who strengthens us.”
-(Phil 4:13) This day, not tomorrow, may we decide to pursue a godly future.
+LORD, with Paul, whether we live in plenty or in need, may we do everything “through Christ who strengthens us” (Phil 4:13).
+May whatever we decide glorify you (1 Cor 10:31).
+This day, not tomorrow, may we decide to pursue a godly future.